 - 1 stick (4 ounces or 125 grams) butter, spreadable is ideal, otherwise soften it

 - ⅓ to ½ cup (3 ounces or 85 grams) unrefined caster/superfine sugar

 - 1⅓ cup (4 ounces or 125 grams) rolled oats

 - 1 cup (5 ounces or 150 grams) plain flour

 - ½ teaspoon baking powder

 2. Lightly cream together the butter and sugar.
-It doesn’t need to be light and fluffy as you’d need for a cake.
-As long as the sugar is mixed into the butter that’s okay.
+It doesn’t need to be light and fluffy like you’d need for a cake.
+As long as the sugar is mixed into the butter, that’s okay.

 Kid’s job (may need adult help with the egg):

 3. Lightly beat the egg and add to the butter and sugar mixture.
 Then add the oats.